sul-dlss-deprecated/frda/README.md

 ## Testing

-You can run the test suite locally by running:
+During development, you can run the test suite locally by running:

     rake local_ci

-This will stop development jetty, force you into the test environment, start jetty, start solr, delete all the records in the test solr core, index all fixtures in `spec/fixtures`, run `db:migrate` in test, then run the tests, and then restart development jetty
+This will stop the development jetty, force you into the test environment, start jetty, start solr, delete all the records in the test solr core, index all fixtures in `spec/fixtures`, run `db:migrate` in test, then run the tests, and then restart development jetty

+If your jetty is not currently running, you can start it and run all of the tests with

+    rake ci

 ## Solr Fields in Fixtures